Eastside Cannery

-Eastside Cannery Casino and Hotel is a closed locals casino on the Boulder Strip in Sunrise Manor, Nevada, owned and operated by Boyd Gaming.
-The Eastside Cannery includes a 63876 sqft casino and 307 rooms in a 16-story tower.
+Eastside Cannery Casino and Hotel was a locals casino on the Boulder Strip in Sunrise Manor, Nevada, owned and operated by Boyd Gaming.
+The Eastside Cannery included a 63876 sqft casino and 307 rooms in a 16-story tower.
 It was developed by Cannery Casino Resorts at a cost of $250 million.
-It is a sister property to the original Cannery Casino and Hotel, opened in North Las Vegas in 2003.
+It was a sister property to the original Cannery Casino and Hotel, opened in North Las Vegas in 2003.

-The Eastside Cannery replaced the Nevada Palace, a small hotel-casino that had occupied a portion of the land since 1979.
-Construction began on April 30, 2007, and the Eastside Cannery opened on August 28, 2008.
+Eastside Cannery replaced the Nevada Palace, a small hotel-casino that had occupied a portion of the land since 1979.
+Construction began on April 30, 2007, and Eastside Cannery opened on August 28, 2008.
 It was the first hotel-casino to be built on Boulder Highway since Boulder Station, which opened in 1994.
-Boyd acquired the Eastside Cannery in 2016, when it purchased Cannery Casino Resorts.
-The property closed on March 17, 2020, because of the COVID-19 pandemic in Nevada.
-Due to a lack of customer demand, it remains closed, and in 2025, it was announced the casino would be demolished.
+Boyd acquired Eastside Cannery in 2016, when it purchased Cannery Casino Resorts.
+The property closed on March 17, 2020, because of the COVID-19 pandemic in Nevada, but it remained closed as other casinos reopened towards the end of the year.
+Boyd ultimately announced its plan to demolish the casino in 2025 due to lack of customer demand, and the building was imploded on March 5, 2026.